The rookie compound never stayed still for long, even after a breach disaster.

 Not openly.

-But it was close enough that Michael felt it in places he didn't want to inspect too carefully.
+But it was close enough that Michael felt it in places he did not want to inspect too carefully.

 "I dislike how often you're right."